-If you feel pressure to date and mate ask yourself, where does this come from?
-I have seen Christian parents who lay pressure on their children to date and get married.
-Too many times the child ends up marrying anybody just to please, at least unconsciously, their mother and father.
+If you feel pressure to date and mate, ask yourself, where does this come from?
+I have met many who get into a relationship to satisfy cultural expectations, or to please their mother and father.
 Or, who have the idea that without being married I will be unfulfilled.
 This pressure is not from God.
 It's a very non-Pauline idea, since Paul himself seemed to do more than fine without being married.
 It creates the idolatrous idea that marriage is life's greatest thing.
-Like any false god, this will let you down.
+It is not.

-Simply because a husband and wife are Christians does not guarantee their marriage will be wonderful.
+Simply because a husband and wife are Christians does not guarantee a wonderful marriage.
 There is a ton of ongoing marital work to be done.
 This never ends.
-Few people count the cost of marriage and so end up paying in ways they never imagined.
+Few people count the cost of marriage, and end up paying in ways they never imagined.

 There's nothing wrong in desiring and praying for a life partner.
 There is something wrong with the idea that life will never be flourishing without one.
 Imagine how Christ feels about that!
 Overwhelmingly, marriage is not God's greatest thing.

 Ben Witherington understands this ("Family First!— Not a Biblical Viewpoint").
 He writes: